 We started our history unit by taking a walk into Mansfield to the Museum.
 We spent a little bit of time looking at the Buxton Watercolour exhibition.
 This consisted of 130 pictures of Mansfield from over 120 years ago.
 The children were able to recognise a number of buildings that still existed such as the Victoria Hotel, the town hall, and the viaducts.
 They discussed similarities and differences of Mansfield now and in the past, drawing on their knowledge of materials from science to support their thinking.
 We then moved on to compare houses from the past to now.
 Some of things the children noticed were chimneys, garages and changes to windows.
 The children were then fortunate enough to go on a second visit to Sherwood Forest.
 There, they learnt about the significance of the forest to our local area along with lots of interesting and gory facts about Robin Hood!

-This half term children have been continuing their learning on Christianity.
-They have been learning to identify when it is easy and difficult to show friendship and to explore when Jesus may have found it difficult.
 We started off by understanding how to be a good friend.
 We listened to a story called ‘Say Hello’ by Jack and Michael Foreman.
 We role-played scenes from the story and talked about how to be a good friend.We moved onto understanding how Jesus showed his friendship through listening to some stories from the bible.
 (Story of ‘Zacchaeus’, Story of ‘Calming the Storm’ and story of ‘Mary and Martha’).
 Through these stories we got to understand how Jesus dealt with friendship and how easy or difficult it was for Jesus to show kindness.
 In small groups we got to freeze frame parts of a story and the other groups had to guess which story the parts were from.
 We had so much fun!Finally, we ended this term by discussing qualities that make a good friend.
 We created our own ‘web of friendship’ by passing a ball of wool around and saying why they find it easy to be friends with them.